-The site has a strong visual identity with bright colors, stunning image banners and unique fonts to match the association’s branding.
+The site has a strong visual identity with bright colors, stunning image banners, and unique fonts to match the association’s branding.
 Memberships are prioritized in the web design through colorful buttons in the navigation menu and attractive call-to-action banners on key pages.

 IAFE designed its website with Morweb.
 The layout of the website is a completely custom design to match the uniqueness of the association.
-All of the content is easily editable through Morweb’s live, drag-and-drop editor.
+All of the content is easily editable through Morweb’s live drag-and-drop editor.

 Our favorite feature?
 The member directory has an interactive map to show the global impact of their organization.